Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Introduction

-To deepen our understanding, multiple studies have investigated the limiting dynamics of neural network weights during the latter stages of training \cite{Yaida.2019, Kunin.2021}.
-Of particular interest is the behavior of weight fluctuations in proximity to a minimum of the loss function \cite{Mandt.2017, Jastrzebski.2017, Liu.2021}.
-Several authors found empirical evidence that the covariance matrix $\bf C$ of SGD is proportional to the Hessian matrix $\bf H$ of the loss function \cite{Sagun.2018, Zhang.2018, Zhang.2019, Zhu.2019, Thomas.2020, Xie.2021}.
-Consequently, theory posits that the stationary covariance matrix of weights $\bf \Sigma$ exhibits isotropy for sufficiently small learning rates \cite{Jastrzebski.2017, Kunin.2021, Liu.2021}.
-Nevertheless, a recent empirical investigation \cite{Feng.2021} identified profound anisotropy in $\bf \Sigma$.
+To deepen our understanding of neural network training dynamics, several studies have investigated the limiting behavior of network weights during the later stages of training \cite{Yaida.2019, Kunin.2021}.
+Of particular interest is the behavior of weight fluctuations near a minimum of the training loss function \cite{Mandt.2017, Jastrzebski.2017, Liu.2021}.
+The variance of these fluctuations reveals how strongly different directions in parameter space are explored and has been used, for example, to quantify escaping efficiency from different minima \cite{Zhu.2019, Liu.2021}, offering valuable insights into optimization behavior.
+Empirical evidence suggests that the covariance matrix $\mathbf{C}$ associated with SGD noise is proportional to the Hessian matrix $\mathbf{H}$ of the training loss function \cite{Sagun.2018, Zhang.2018, Zhang.2019, Zhu.2019, Thomas.2020, Xie.2021}, although this proportionality may not hold under certain conditions \cite{Ziyin.2022}.
+Here, $\mathbf{C}$ is defined as the covariance of the difference between the minibatch gradient and the full-batch gradient.
+Consequently, theoretical analyses predict that the stationary covariance matrix of the weights, $\mathbf{\Sigma}$, becomes isotropic when the learning rate is sufficiently small \cite{Jastrzebski.2017, Liu.2021, Kunin.2021}.
+However, recent empirical studies \cite{Feng.2021} have identified significant anisotropy in $\mathbf{\Sigma}$.

-In this work, we delve into both theoretical and empirical analyses of weight fluctuations during the later stages of training, accounting for the emergence of anti-correlations in the noise produced by SGD, which stem from the prevalent epoch-based learning schedule.
-As a result of these anti-correlations, we discover that the covariance matrix $\bf \Sigma$ displays anisotropy in a subspace of weight directions corresponding to Hessian eigenvectors with small eigenvalues, while maintaining the isotropy of $\bf \Sigma$ in directions associated with Hessian eigenvectors possessing large eigenvalues.
+In this work, we present both theoretical and empirical analyses of weight fluctuations during the later stages of training, accounting for the emergence of anti-correlations in the noise produced by SGD, which stem from the prevalent epoch-based learning schedule.
+As a result of these anti-correlations, we discover that the covariance matrix $\bf \Sigma$ displays anisotropy and is smaller than expected in a subspace of weight directions corresponding to Hessian eigenvectors with small eigenvalues, while maintaining the isotropy of $\bf \Sigma$ in directions associated with Hessian eigenvectors possessing large eigenvalues.
+Our theoretical predictions are validated through the analysis of a neural network's training within a subspace of its top Hessian eigenvectors.

+In addition, we demonstrate that for a small convolutional network trained on CIFAR10 the anti-correlations in SGD noise described above significantly increase the test accuracy.
+By linking this result to a previous study on artificially added anti-correlated noise and its benefits \cite{Orvieto.2022}, we argue that the anti-correlations in SGD noise suppress diffusion in flat directions, and in this way may contribute to finding flatter minima with better test accuracy.